-Land Design Municipal Planning Services Transportation Planning February 3rd, 2017 City of Hallandale Beach 400 South Federal Highway Hallandale Beach, FL 33009-6433 Attention: Althea Jefferson, AICP - P&Z Manager Christy Dominguez, Principal Planner Re: SW 11th Street (County Line Road) School Major Site Plan Review / Transportation Impact Analysis 412 SW 11th Street North of SW 11th Street / West of SW 4th Terrace MMPA Project No. 15-1201-0003 Dear Ms. Jefferson / Ms. Dominguez:
+Land Design Municipal Planning Services Transportation Planning May 15th, 2018 City of Hallandale Beach 400 South Federal Highway Hallandale Beach, FL 33009-6433 Attention: Christy Dominguez Re:

+David Posnack Jewish Day School

+Major Site Plan Review / Transportation Impact Analysis

+412 SW 11th Street

+North of SW 11th Street / West of SW 4th Terrace

+MMPA Project No. 15-1201-0003

+Dear Ms. Dominguez:

-Pursuant to our proposal for professional services submitted to the City of Hallandale Beach on October 21st, 2016 by Michael Miller Planning Associates, Inc. (MMPA), our office has undertaken the task of reviewing the estimated traffic impacts on the City's roadway system and properties in the vicinity of the proposed project, as well as provide comments on the Site Development Plans prepared by Synalovski, Romanik & Saye Architects, Inc. The last updated plans the City provided our office with are dated received by the City on December 13th, 2016.
-MMPA has participated in the City's review of the proposed 11th Street Private School - at least two DRC meetings were held by the City.
-MMPA has examined and commented on the site plan design, as well as the Traffic Impact Analysis (original KBP traffic statement / full traffic study).
+Pursuant to our proposal for professional services submitted to the City of Hallandale Beach on March 26th, 2018 by Michael Miller Planning Associates, Inc. (MMPA), our office has undertaken the task of reviewing the estimated traffic impacts on the City's roadway system and properties in the vicinity of the proposed project, as well as provide comments on the Site Development Plans prepared by Synalovski, Romanik & Saye Architects, Inc. The last updated plans the City provided our office with are dated received by the City on April 11th, 2018.
+MMPA has participated in the City's review of a proposed Private School at this location from late 2016 to mid-2017 (previous proposal different school operator / larger student enrollment @ 420).
+The City Commission could not reach consensus to approve proposed 2016-17 development plan.
+In March 2018 a new application was filed with the City for a smaller 288-student private school to be owned / operated by the David Posnack Jewish Day School, which has a larger main campus in the Town of Davie.
+MMPA has examined and commented on the new site plan designs, as well as the Traffic Impact Analysis prepared by KBP Consulting, who worked on the previous 2016-17 application and studies (traffic statement updates / full traffic study).
 MMPA was requested to prepare our project analysis letter for upcoming meetings.

+GENERAL PROJECT INFORMATION

+Land Use Designation:

+Commercial - Neighborhood Zoning District:

+Business Limited (B-L)

+General Location:

+North of SW 11th Street / aka County Line Road

+West of SW 4th Terrace South of SW 10th Street

+Legal Description:

-GENERAL PROJECT INFORMATION Land Use Designation: Commercial - Neighborhood Zoning District: Business Limited (B-L) General Location: North of SW 11th Street / aka County Line Road West of SW 4th Terrace South of SW 10th Street Legal Description: Lots 33-42, both included, of RO-LEN ACRES, according to the plat thereof, as recorded in Plat Book 47 at Page 48 of the public records of Broward County, Florida.
+Lots 33-42, both included, of RO-LEN ACRES, according to the plat thereof, as recorded in Plat Book 47 at Page 48 of the public records of Broward County, Florida.